 Corneocytes are flat polyhedral-shaped non-nucleated remnants of terminally differentiated keratinocytes derived from the viable epidermis.

 Corneocytes are composed primarily of insoluble bundled keratin surrounded by a cell envelop stabilized by cross-linked proteins and covalently bound lipids.
-Interconnecting the corneocytes are corneodesmosomes, which contribute to stratum corneum cohesion.
-The intercellular lipids, which are generated during the terminal differentiation of keratinocytes, form the only continuous domain of the skin and are essential for a competent barrier function.9 It is of interest to note that hand hygiene products and procedures can decrease skin-barrier function by extracting skin lipids, chemically inducing irritation, and physically stripping the stratum corneum.1
+These intercellular lipids, which are generated during the terminal differentiation of keratinocytes, form the only continuous domain of the skin and are essential for competent barrier function.7 It is of note that hand hygiene products and procedures can decrease skin-barrier function by extracting skin lipids, chemically inducing irritation, and physically stripping the stratum corneum.1

-The barrier function of the skin is under homeostatic control and the rate of keratinocyte proliferation directly influences the integrity of the skin barrier.
-Under basal conditions, differentiated keratinocytes require about 2 weeks to exit the nucleated compartment and an additional 2 weeks to move through the stratum corneum.12 However, keratinocytes have the capacity for increased rates of proliferation and maturation to levels far greater than this when stimulated by injury or infection.
+The rate of keratinocyte proliferation directly influences the integrity of the skin barrier.
+Under normal conditions, differentiated keratinocytes require about 2 weeks to exit the nucleated compartment and 2 weeks to move through the stratum corneum.10 However, keratinocytes have the capacity for increased rates of proliferation and maturation to levels far greater than this when stimulated by injury or infection.
 In such cases, the return to normal barrier function is biphasic: 50 to 60% of barrier recovery typically occurs within 6 hours with complete normalization of barrier function in 5 to 6 days.